Blog

 • Rewards or purchase protections on some cards

-• High utilisation can affect your credit profile
+• High credit utilisation may affect your credit profile

 2. Home equity loans